slowproj/slowdash/Applications/SlowDrip/FirstMeshWalkthrough/docs/README.md

 ### How it works

 This example extends the basic control functionality by introducing SlowPy control logic and direct data connection from user scripts to the web browser without going through the database.
 In this example, ramping control is added to endpoint value setting.
+Key features are:

+- SlowPy builds a chain of control nodes.
+Appending a ramping node to a control node (endpoint) by `.ramping()` will create a new node with the attached ramping logic, where setting a value to the new node by `endpoint(name).ramping(speed).set(value)` will call a series of `endpont(name).set(ramping_value)`.
+- The chain can be further extended.
+For example, `endpoint(name).ramping(speed).status().set(0)` will add a new function, stop ramping in this case, to the ramping node.
+- Values in user scripts can be directly "export()"ed to browsers.
+On the browser side, the exported values looks the same as the values stored in the database (except that historical values are not saved).

 **SlowTask Script (`slowtask-control_peaches.py`)**:
 - `peaches.ramping(rate)` attaches a SlowPy ramping logic node to the `peaches` node.